OP-TEE/optee_docs/building/devices/rpi3.rst

     BR2_PACKAGE_ETHTOOL ?= y
     BR2_PACKAGE_XINETD ?= y

-4. Do the necessary DHCP configuration and also remove the static configuration if you have been using that.
+4. Do the necessary DHCP configuration and also remove static-configuration if you have been using that.
 You enable DHCP by making sure that the
 ``/etc/network/interfaces`` file on the RPi contains the following:

 .. code-block:: bash